trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

              But it is larger in lexical order.
 ```

--->

 ### May 16, 2019 \[Easy\] Minimum Lecture Rooms
 ---
 > **Questions:** Given an array of time intervals (start, end) for classroom lectures (possibly overlapping), find the minimum number of rooms required.
 >
 > For example, given [(30, 75), (0, 50), (60, 150)], you should return 2.

 **My thoughts:** In order to solve this problem, do NOT worry about **minimum** at first.
-Think about how many rooms we might need by give different examples:
+Think about how many rooms we might need by testing different examples:

 Exreme Case
 1. If there are 10 intervals that all of them are overlapping w/ each other, then we need 10 rooms